Predictive Maintenance Fundamentals

 How Does Predictive Maintenance Work?

-The core idea of predictive maintenance is to predict when equipment failure might occur based on condition-monitoring data.
+The core idea of PdM is to predict when equipment failure might occur based on condition-monitoring data.
 Furthermore, predictive maintenance embraces the performance of regular maintenance activities but with as low as possible frequency in order to prevent the occurrence of breakdowns.

 PdM algorithms are based on the data provided by diverse condition-monitoring tools as vibration and oil analysis.
 Comparing the expected asset’s behavior and its gradual deterioration identifies trends and determines when a piece of equipment needs a special attention.

-Moreover, predictive maintenance monitors the condition and performance of equipment during normal operation and thus reduces disruption of everyday operations.
+Moreover, PdM monitors the condition and performance of equipment during normal operation and thus reduces disruption of everyday operations.

 The Condition-Monitoring Tools